 The main loop calls the xcomm() function, responsible for the command processing, making the coffee, turning on/off the machine.

 The code underneath is only reached in case of manual control.
-It increases a stat counter to keep track how many coffees were made and fills up the water tank automatically but as you notice the refill code is completely commented out for now.
+It increases a stat counter to keep track how many coffees were made and fills up the water tank automatically.

 Commands can be sent through the Xbee or over the USB port (Debug has to be enabled at the beginning).
 When communication comes in from either the orange led blinks for a second to show network activity.
 The following commands are implemented: